The Bachelor (Australian TV series) season 1: Episode 12

 Two roses are shown on the tray and with 3 finalists left – Ali, Anna and Rochelle.
 Prior to entering the Rose Ceremony, Tim was given a recording from each of them, to view, by the Host to assist Tim in his final decision.
-The girls awaited separately in the garden, each stating they would be devastated if they didn't get a rose that night.
+The girls awaited separately in the garden, each stating they would be devastated if they did not get a rose that night.

 Rochelle received the first rose, followed by Anna and in a shock elimination, Ali was eliminated and left, broken-hearted.

-In the next Episode the final 2 – Anna and Rochelle – travel to Thailand where the final rose will be handed out.
+In the next episode the final 2 – Anna and Rochelle – travel to Thailand where the final rose will be handed out.
 This trip will also see Tim's parents in Thailand wherein Tim's mother will get to meet the final two contestants.